Toggle: English / Spanish

 If bile is taken during gallbladder surgery, you will feel no pain because you are asleep.

 If bile is taken during ERCP, you will receive medicine to relax you.
 You may have some discomfort as the endoscope passes through your mouth, throat, and down the esophagus.
 This feeling will go away shortly.
+You may also be given medicine (anesthesia) so that you will sleep lightly for this test.
+If you are asleep, you will not feel any discomfort.

 Why the Test is Performed